OSGeo/OSGeoLive-doc/doc/quickstart/qfield_quickstart.rst

 Next, we will create a new airport.

 #.
-Activate the airports layer by clicking on the `airports` layer
+Activate the airports layer by clicking on the `airports` layer.
+The current layer within which digitizing will occur is highlighted using a green background in the legend.
 #.
 Close the layer panel
 #.
 You will see a crosshair appear.
 This will follow your mouse or stay in the center of the screen if you are working with a touch screen.
   #.
 If you have a mouse: click to create a new airport.